 spoon full of pomegranate vinaigrette and a small clear glass jar

-Easy to make in just one jar, pomegranate vinaigrette combines pomegranate juice, olive oil, and honey or maple syrup for a tangy, sweet, homemade dressing.
+Quick to make in just 5-minutes, this easy pomegranate salad dressing combines pomegranate juice, olive oil, and honey or maple syrup for a tangy, sweet, homemade dressing.
+Taste's better than store-bought, and so simple to prepare!

 Ingredients